View our Presentation: Meadow View Elementary

 - Pasta for Pennies – Overall Top Fundraising School – 1st Place: Leukemia and Lymphoma Society.

-- Safe Schools Initiative Award for 2007 and 2014 (Received a nomination in 2012 by the State Department of Alabama)
+- Safe Schools Initiative Award for 2007 and 2014 (MVES received an additional nomination in 2012) by the State Department of Alabama

-- MVES has been awarded the WAY Grant from The Institute for America's Health 2014
+- MVES was awarded the WAY Grant from The Institute for America's Health 2014

-- Summer Feeding Program for Alabaster City Schools – Summer 2014 - 2018 (Free breakfast and lunch for children under the age of 18; low cost for adults)
+- Summer Feeding Program Site for Alabaster City Schools – Beginning Summer 2014 through Summer 2019 (Free breakfast and lunch for children under the age of 18; low cost for adults)

 Meadow View Elementary School